 "Cowbird Control" has not been accomplished unless 1) Few or no cowbirds are detected during the breeding season in trapped areas during formal or informal surveys, censuses, and point counts, and 2) The parasitism rate among host species decreases from pre-trapping levels to near zero, as evidenced by finding few/no cowbird eggs or young in host nests, few/no cowbird fledglings in host family groups, and few/no juvenile cowbirds are captured in the trapped area in June, resulting in 3) The absence of cowbird parasitism, increases in host productivity, and increasing/ expanding/ recovering rather than decreasing/ extirpated/ endangered populations.
-If the three consequences noted above are not recorded (the first two immediately), then efforts to reduce cowbird parasitism (trapping) may have been performed, to some positive effect, but "cowbird control" has not been accomplished (Griffith and Griffith 2000).
+If the three consequences noted above are not recorded (the first two immediately), then efforts to reduce cowbird parasitism (trapping, or even shooting or netting) may have been performed, to some positive effect, but "cowbird control" has not been accomplished (Griffith and Griffith 2000).

 Male cowbirds are more active and vocal (attractive as decoys) when at least 2 are present; female cowbirds are more likely to enter traps containing more females than males; and fewer non-target species enter traps when large numbers of decoys are utilized (GWB 1992).
-Therefore, at least two male and three female decoy cowbirds are utilized in each trap (often 3 male: 5-6 female decoys).
+Therefore at least 2 males and 3 females are used as decoys in each trap (3: 5-6 works well also).